attie/led_matrix_tinyfpga_a2/doc/led_matrix_overview.md

 As shown below, you _must_ be careful of a few transitions:

   - Only assert the latch when the output is off (or you're happy for the update to be presented "_now_")
-  - Only change the `Row` when the output is off (otherwise you'll get "_glitches_", as demonstrated [here](https://www.youtube.com/watch?v=tG1vObOIVQ4))
+  - Only change the `Row[3:0]` signals when the output is off (otherwise you'll get "_glitches_", as demonstrated [here](https://www.youtube.com/watch?v=tG1vObOIVQ4))
   - It's fine to clock new data in while the output is still active

 ![full scan waveform](./full_scan.svg)

 ### Brightness Control

-As we aren't able to address pixels individually, and the drivers don't provide any brightness control (just on/off), we must control the output enable ourselves.
+As we aren't able to address pixels individually, and the drivers don't provide any brightness control (just on/off), we must control the brightness ourselves.

 The best way to do this is by displaying one bit of the sub-pixel's brightness at a time.